Vereeniging: Second Boer War

 The Treaty of Vereeniging ending the Second Boer War (1899–1902) was negotiated here by delegates of the South African Republic, the Orange Free State, and the British Empire.
 During the conflict, a concentration camp was set up in the area by the British in September 1900, and by October 1901 it housed 185 men, 330 women, and 452 children.
 Conditions at the camp were very poor: drinking water was brought by cart from a fountain (there was no direct water supply although it was situated next to the Vaal River) and there were only 24 latrines.
 Most inmates lived in bell-tents but there was a dispensary and a school.

 The concentration camp was situated where the Mittal Steel plant (Vaal Works) is situated.
 Today, the Maccauvlei Golf Course is on the opposite side of the Vaal River to where the concentration camp was, and a Garden of Remembrance is situated at Maccauvlei.
 All the British soldiers killed in and around Vereeniging during the war were re-buried on this site.

-Apartheid

-Near Vereeniging is the predominantly black community of Sharpeville, Gauteng, the site of the Sharpeville massacre in 1960.